ArcherDiaz/SAD/sad_lib/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Custom Widgets:
+- TextView widget needs an onPressed callback function
+- ButtonView widget needs a splash color(currently only works on white)
+- ButtonView widget needs a hover color
+- ImageView widget need optional effect that makes the image zoom in and out slowly
+- Carousel widget needs endless scrolling

+Dialogs:
+- dialogs need a header parameter of type widget